 Available Bearer Bonds

-According to the U.S. Treasury there were still $95 million in non-redeemed U.S. Treasury bonds at the time of publication.
+According to the U.S. Treasury there were still $89 million in non-redeemed U.S. Treasury bonds at the time of publication.
 Redeeming old bearer bonds can be difficult as many original issuers have gone out of business or merged with other financial institutions.
-Bearer bonds might be found as part of a retiree;s investment portfolio and can be passed down to relatives.
+Bearer bonds might be found as part of a retiree's investment portfolio and can be passed down to relatives.

 Finding Bearer Bonds

 Buying bearer bonds issued in the U.S. means finding a private seller.
 An investment broker is usually the best source for finding them and they're still honored by some banks.
-A few European countries still allow bearer bonds to be sold, including Luxembourg, and they can also be found in some Central American and South American nations.
+A few European, Central and South American countries still allow bearer bonds to be sold, including Luxembourg, but governments are cracking down.
+Even countries like Panama, seen by many as a tax haven, have now abolished the bearer structure.
 Exercise due diligence in researching the issuer as fraud is not unheard of.

 Redeeming Bearer Bonds